 Money Goal 12: Pay yourself first

 Paying yourself first means prioritizing what matters most to you.
 It’s saving for retirement before paying your bills.
 Remember that you may need the money right now, but you’ll need it even more later.
 Prioritize your financial life first.

 Rachel Hernandez- Adventures In Mobile Homes: “Pay yourself first.
 Set aside at least 10 percent of your income for saving/investing.”

 Money Goal 13: Use your vacation time

-In 2015, 55 percent of Americans didn’t use their vacation time.
-What the heck guys?
+In 2015, 55% of Americans didn’t use their vacation time.
+What the heck, guys?
 This is an important part of life.
-We work our asses off getting our financial lives in order, saving money, and paying off debt, so that we can enjoy life.
+We work our butts off to get our financial lives in order, saving money and paying off debt.
 Don’t let life be all work and no play.

 Money Goal 14: Build your credit

-Credit is an important part of your financial life.
+Credit is an integral part of your financial life.
 I hate that it is, but it’s the world we live in.
-At some point, you will want to buy a home, and they are going to give you a rate directly based on your credit.
+At some point, you will want to buy a home, and they will give you a rate directly based on your credit.

-So it’s time to get it together, and prioritize building your credit.
-Look, you know I dislike debt, but you can still build your credit score without taking out debt.
+So it’s time to get it together and prioritize building your credit.
+Look, you know I’m not too fond of debt, but you can still build your credit score without taking out debt.
 Try opening a credit card (or using an existing card) and only putting Netflix on your card.
 Then schedule an automatic payment from your checking to pay off your $9 balance.
-Boom.
-You’re building credit.
+Boom, you’re building credit.

 Seriously.
 You don’t need to carry a balance (and shouldn’t).
 You don’t need to have debt.
-You just need to be wise about how you do this.
+Just be wise about how you do this.